IsaacPCooper/IsaacPCooper/README.md

 ### Welcome To My Github!👋
 #### 👨‍💻  I’m currently working on:
 * Using Angular / Angular Material to create enterprise web-applications
+* Learning about React in my own time ⚡⚡
 #### 👨‍💻  I’m currently learning:
 * Angular
 * Angular Material